storacha/w3up/spec/access-identify.md

 "Accounting" service MAY delegate to other "verifier" service(s) to do out of band user verification e.g. sign-in via email link style flow.

-To do so _accounting_ must delegate a capability to _verifier_ service which will allows it:
+To do so the _accounting_ service must delegate a capability to a _verifier_ service which will allow it to:

 1. To create an accounts under `did:email:` namespace.
 2. To associate other DIDs with accounts under `did:email:` namespace.